immo-huneke-zuhlke/websphere-demo-2022-05/README.md

 # Playground for PACT in context of React, WebSphere Liberty and PostgreSQL

+## Introduction

+This project was developed as a proving ground for the use of WebSphere Liberty for Developers, backed by PostgreSQL, to support a React web application.

+In the course of developing the PoC, we implemented some API unit tests using Pact for Consumer-Driven Contract Testing.
+The advantages seen were that
+* the consumer (client, application) can test its data access layer without requiring the back-end to be running
+* the API can be tested easily for conformance to the consumer's requirements
+* like TDD, using the consumer-driven approach means that the back end will not develop any capabilities or features that are not required by the front end
+* there is potential for building all this into the CI/CD pipeline, which prevents deploying any API or client application that is not conformant with the API contract

 ## Prerequisites

 The examples all use IntelliJ Idea, but any other